montaigne123/genesis-web/README.md

 ## Hosting

 The project is hosted on Heroku.
-You need to push this codebase to Heroku server via ['Heroku CLI'](https://devcenter.heroku.com/articles/heroku-command-line) to update anything.
+You need to push this codebase to Heroku server via [`Heroku CLI`](https://devcenter.heroku.com/articles/heroku-command-line) to update anything.
 Here's the live project's URL: http://genesis-web.herokuapp.com